mydumper/mydumper_docs/mydumper_usage_autogenerated.rst

 .. option:: --table-engine-for-view-dependency

-  Table engine to be use for the CREATE TABLE statement for temporary tables when using views
+  Table engine to be used for the CREATE TABLE statement for temporary tables when using views

 Extra Options
 -------------